Puss in Boots (2011 film): Box office

 Puss in Boots grossed $149.2 million in the United States and Canada, and $405.7 million in other countries, for a worldwide total of $555 million.
 It was the eleventh highest-grossing film of 2011 and is also the third highest-grossing animated film that year behind Kung Fu Panda 2 ($665.7 million) and Cars 2 ($559.9 million).

 In North America, Puss in Boots topped the box office on its opening day with $9.6 million.
 On its opening weekend, the film made $34.1 million, topping Saw III's record ($33.6 million) for the highest Halloween weekend opening ever.
-It retained first place during its second weekend, with $33.1 million, declining only 3%.
+It held this record for 12 years until Five Nights at Freddy's ($80 million) surpassed it in 2023.
+The film retained first place during its second weekend, with $33.1 million, declining only 3%.
 By this point, it had the smallest decline of any non-holiday film, surpassing Twister.

 Outside North America, on its opening weekend, it earned second place with $17.2 million.
 The film opened at #1 in both the UK with a weekend gross of £1.98 million ($3.1 million), and Australia, with $2.98 million.
 It topped the box office outside North America on its seventh weekend with $47.1 million from 40 countries.
 It ranks as the ninth highest-grossing film of 2011 outside North America.
 Its highest-grossing country after North America was Russia and the CIS ($50.6 million), followed by Germany ($33.9 million) and France and the Maghreb region ($33.2 million).